GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/6-Using-Azure-OpenAI-SDK.md

 }
 ```

 4. Print the final response from the tool call to the console.
-In some cases, you may need to send the tool call response back to the model along with the original conversation history to get the final response.
+In some cases, you may need to send the response from the tool back to the model along with the original conversation history to get the final response.

 ```javascript